 Ice Cream Social

-Twenty one years ago several women met to craft pieces of fabric into textile designs of every color and variety and they have been meeting ever since.
-The group has had fifteen members and meets every 2nd and 4th Thursday at the Presbyterian Church.
+In 1991, several women met to craft pieces of fabric into textile designs of every color and variety and they have been meeting ever since.
+The group has had 15 members and meets every 2nd and 4th Thursday at the Presbyterian Church.

 Meeting together not only produces beautiful quilts but also nurtures friendship and provides inspiration for all.
 The quilts are traditional and made primarily for friends and family.
 However, after the 2010 Joplin, Missouri tornado, the group made quilts for the victims.